lingedu/School/README.md

 # Deep-Learning-Practice

-Here are several topics I interested in.
-I practice to run the data analytics tools to analyze the data.
+I practice the data analytics tools and deep learning skills by exploring data which I interested in.
+I exploring and analyze data like tree cover classification, tree/flower recognition, weather prediction, news influence prediction, hand-written digit recognition, and environment substainability issues.
+Some of the data cannot be released.
+In this respository, I only show some pratice on public data sets.